nas3ik/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 #### 9.1.
 Silent Login

 Silent login is a tool that makes login in Mercuryo easier for your users.
-Contact Your account manager to agree on what user data is allowed to silent sign-up for your users.
+Contact Your account manager to agree on what user data is allowed to silent sign in for your users.

 #### 9.2.
 Acceptance:

 1. You need to add to your Terms and Policy an agreement of sharing data with Mercuryo.
-2. You need to make an agreement with Mercuryo aabout Mercuryo using data for registration and third parties.
+2. You need to make an agreement with Mercuryo about Mercuryo using data for registration and third parties.
-3. You need to ask users to accept Mercurio term in your interface by publishing them on Your site.
+3. You need to ask users to accept Mercuryo terms in your interface by publishing them on Your site.

 #### 9.3.
 API methods
-There is two API methods: one for users that already have mercuryo account and one for new ones.
+There is two API methods: one for users that already have Mercuryo account and one for new ones.

 ##### 9.3.1. **Silent Login**